OBK-RCM: Accelerated Orthogonal Block Kaczmarz Algorithm via RCM Reordering and Dynamic Grouping for Sparse Linear Systems: The orthogonal block Kaczmarz (OBK-RCM) algorithm with RCM

 Assuming the exact solution of the linear system is $x_*$, and the angle between hyperplanes $H_1$ and $H_2$ is $\theta$, for both of the above cases, we have that

 thus

 According to Theorem 1, so

-From the above equation, it can be seen that the convergence of the Kaczmarz algorithm is closely related to the value of the cosine of the hyperplane pinch angle.
-The larger the hyperplane angle $\theta$ (closer to $90^{\circ}$), the closer the value of $cos\theta$ is to 0, and the faster the convergence speed of the algorithm.
-On the contrary, the smaller the angle $\theta$ between the hyperplanes (closer to $0^{\circ}$), the closer the value of $cos\theta$ is to 1, and the slower the convergence speed of the algorithm.
-Obviously, for m-dimensional linear systems $\left(m \geq 2\right)$, there is also an equation similar to the above equation, with the only difference being the difference in the angle $\theta$.
+From Equation (\ref{eq:3.16}), it can be seen that the convergence speed of the Kaczmarz algorithm is closely related to the cosine of the hyperplane angle.
+The larger the hyperplane angle $\theta$ is (the closer to $90^{\circ}$), and the closer $cos\theta$ is to 0, the faster the algorithm converges; on the other hand, the smaller the hyperplane angle $\theta$ is (the closer to $0^{\circ}$), and the closer $cos\theta$ is to 1, the slower the convergence speed of the algorithm is.
+The OBK-RCM algorithm utilizes the RCM sorting algorithm to reorder the matrices so that the hyperplanes $H_1$ and $H_2$ are approximately orthogonal ($cos\theta \approx 0$), and the error is rapidly decayed so that the convergence speed is rapidly improved.